healthcare-and-life-sciences/precision-profiling-tool-template/README.md

 2. Deploy template by running `sfdx force:source:deploy -m waveTemplateBundle:Precision_Profile_Tool -u USERNAME` from the project root in VS Code, where USERNAME is the username you use to log in to your org.
      - NOTE: USERNAME should be the fully qualified name such as "example@myorg.com".

+#### Create an App in Analytics Studio

+1. For information on how to create an App in Analytics Studio using this template, see this help article: [https://help.salesforce.com/s/articleView?id=sf.bi_templates_create_app.htm&type=5](https://help.salesforce.com/s/articleView?id=sf.bi_templates_create_app.htm&type=5).

 ---

 ## Assumptions